-It came out when my thoughts were dismissed the second I became emotional, even though I am an extremely logical and a deep thinker.
-When I tried to explain that women being compared to secretaries while men were compared to CEO’s made me feel less than, it came out in being told that that wasn’t reasonable and that I shouldn’t feel that way.
+It came out when my thoughts were dismissed the second I became emotional, even though I am extremely logical and a deep thinker.
+When I tried to explain that women being compared to secretaries while men were compared to CEOs made me feel less than, it came out in being told that wasn’t reasonable and I shouldn’t feel that way.

-My husband’s struggle with sexual addiction brought it out even more more.
-Some placed blame on me directly, others were more kind.
-But even the kindest pastor made assumptions about my motivations for instituting boundaries, without even considering the hours (years really) of research I had put into addiction, the time spent talking with my counselor, or the time I spent in prayer.
-Because he couldn’t see past my femaleness, past the narrative that complementarianism creates, the one that says I must be trying to control my husband.
+My husband’s struggle with sexual addiction brought it out even more.
+Some placed the blame on me directly, others were more kind.
+But even the kindest pastor made assumptions about my motivations for instituting boundaries, without even considering the hours (years really) of research I had put into addiction, the time spent in counseling, or the time I spent in prayer.
+He couldn’t see past my femaleness; past the narrative that complementarianism creates, the one that says I must be trying to control my husband.

-I also experienced the downside that complementarian theology creates for many men.
+I also observed the downside that complementarian theology creates for many men.

-Added alongside all of my personal experience were the public scandals continually being exposed among patriarchal and complementarian leaders.
-Time and again they were caught misusing the power that hierarchy provided them and often in sexual ways.
-Not only were these leaders committing heinous crimes, other leaders were covering up for them.
+Added alongside my personal experience were the continual public scandals among patriarchal and complementarian leaders.
+Time and again they were caught misusing the power that hierarchy provided them, often in sexual ways.
+Not only were these leaders committing heinous crimes, but other leaders were also covering up for them.

-Now I was reading online articles and comments by people who didn’t believe that God had created this system, but that sin had.
+Now I was reading articles and comments by people who didn’t believe that God had created this system, but that sin had.
 I read scholarly, thoughtful, reasonable explanations for the verses I had found so troubling.
-And these weren’t out-there, just barely Christians running down the slippery slope as I had been lead to believe all my life.
-Instead they were lovers of God from all walks of life, from stay-at-home moms to college professors with numerous degrees.
+And these weren’t out there, just barely Christians running down the slippery slope as I had been lead to believe all my life.
+Instead, they were lovers of God from all walks of life, from stay-at-home moms to college professors with numerous degrees.

 Something called egalitarianism.